bsorrentino/bsorrentino/_draft/2023-10-17-validating-external-data-in-fullstack-app.md

 ### Design time schema validation

+TypeScript is a powerful tool that offers static type checking, ensuring that variables conform to specific types.
+However, when it comes to validating the shape of external data, TypeScript might fall short.
-Typescript is a strongly typed language that allow us to define types, such types are validated at design time, that is during development directly inside your IDE and during compile (transpile) time by Typescript compiler.
+TypeScript is a strongly typed language that enables us to define types.
+These types are validated both during development into an IDE and upon compilation/transpilation by the TypeScript compiler.

-So, for example, we can define a new Product type schema that we expect as result from our server call
+So, for example, we can define a new Product type schema that we expect as result from our server call as code below

 ```typescript
 // design time schema declaration
 type Product = {
     name: string;